 It is possible though that Dome A is not the coldest place on Earth.
 144 km south-west from Dome A has been identified Ridge A which might have even lower temperatures.

 Another contender for the coldest place is the 890 km distant Valkyrie Dome (Dome F or Dome Fuji) where reportedly has been registered record low temperature: 91.2 °C.

 There is accumulated 1 – 3 cm of snow over Dome A in a year.
 Densification of snow is approximately 1 – 2 cm per year.
-Thus the ice shield gets very thin "annual rings", each of them recording information about the climatic conditions of respective year.
+Thus the ice shield gets very thin “annual rings”.
+Each of these rings records information about the climatic conditions of the respective year.

-Due to this Dome A is valuable site for climatic research – layers have been acumulated without any local disturbances, they are thin and thus one should not go too deep to reach very old ice.
-Research here would provide very valuable information about the climate in past.
+Due to this Dome A is a valuable site for climatic research – layers have been accumulated without any local disturbances, they are thin and thus one should not go too deep to reach very old ice.
+Research here would provide very valuable information about the climate in the past.

 Chinese expeditions and ambitions

-After working for 50 days at Dome A people are loosing weight – it is not possible to take wholesome food to this place.
+After working for 50 days at Dome A people are losing weight – it is not possible to take wholesome food to this place.

-Kunlun station is designed to persist in at least -93°C cold at wind speed of 12 m/s.
+Kunlun station is designed to persist in at least -93°C cold at a wind speed of 12 m/s.
 This requires special engineered materials – common steel is not trustable at such conditions.
-It is planned to develop airport here as well.
-Station is located 1,200 km from the other Antarctic stations and is outside the range of helicopters – thus currently it is reached only with snowmobiles.
+It is planned to develop an airport here as well.
+The station is located 1,200 km from the other Antarctic stations and is outside the range of helicopters – thus currently it is reached only with snowmobiles.

-Dome A is one of the best locations on Earth for astronomical observations – for example, it is probably the only place on Earth where interstellar medium can be researched in terahertz frequencies.
-Much role in this program is taken by Australia which sees a possibility to develop world class astronomical observatory here.
+Dome A is one of the best locations on Earth for astronomical observations – for example, it is probably the only place on Earth where the interstellar medium can be researched in terahertz frequencies.
+Many roles in this program are taken by Australia which sees a possibility to develop world-class astronomical observatory here.